emmogrin/zama/commit-tweak.md

-# 📌 Zama Commit Helper — by @admirkhen
+# 📌 Zama Commit Helper... by @admirkhen

 This script helps you easily create **multiple commits** to meet contribution requirements like the **Zama Dev Guild “10 Commits”** rule — without fuss or risky tricks.